skynetcap/serum-data/README.md

 ```

 ## Hosting - Ubuntu 20.04 (Docker, Nginx, UFW)
 Full setup flow for a new Ubuntu server.
-This example is for the `staging.openserum.io` subdomain, but will work with any A/CNAME DNS record.
+This example is for the `openserum.io` domain, but will work with any A/CNAME DNS record.

 ### Install Docker
 ```shell